Hermite interpolation: Statement of the problem

-The resulting polynomial has a degree less than n(m + 1).
-(In a more general case, there is no need for m to be a fixed value; that is, some points may have more known derivatives than others.
-In this case the resulting polynomial has a degree less than the number of data points.)
+The resulting polynomial has a degree less than n.
+In a more general case, there is no need for m to be a fixed value; that is, some points may have more known derivatives than others.
+In this case the resulting polynomial has a degree less than the total number of data conditions n.

-Let us consider a polynomial P(x) of degree less than n(m + 1) with indeterminate coefficients; that is, the coefficients of P(x) are n(m + 1) new variables.
-Then, by writing the constraints that the interpolating polynomial must satisfy, one gets a system of n(m + 1) linear equations in n(m + 1) unknowns.
+Let us consider a polynomial f(x) of degree less than n with indeterminate coefficients; that is, the coefficients of f(x) are n new variables.
+Then, by writing the constraints that the interpolating polynomial must satisfy, one gets a system of n linear equations in n unknowns.

 In general, such a system has exactly one solution.
 In, Charles Hermite used contour integration to prove that this is effectively the case here, and to find the unique solution, provided that the x_{i} are pairwise different.
 The Hermite interpolation problem is a problem of linear algebra that has the coefficients of the interpolation polynomial as unknown variables and a confluent Vandermonde matrix as its matrix.
-The general methods of linear algebra, and specific methods for confluent Vandermonde matrices are often used for computing the interpolation polynomial.
-Another method is described below.
+The general methods of linear algebra, and specific methods for confluent Vandermonde matrices are often used for computing the interpolation polynomial, as detailed in § A perspective from linear algebra.
+Other methods are described below.

+Explicit formula

+For a given set of k distinct nodes $x_1, \dots, x_k$ with associated maximum derivative orders $m_1, \dots, m_k$, let $n_i = m_i + 1$ be the multiplicity of node $x_i$, and let $n = \sum_{i=1}^k n_i$ be the total number of conditions.
+The Hermite interpolating polynomial $f(x)$ is the unique polynomial of degree at most $n - 1$ that satisfies the interpolation conditions: